8 Ways Fleet Management Software Can Improve Productivity

 - Improving Drivers’ Working Conditions

 The transportation industry is facing a severe driver shortage, projected to hit 160,000 by 2028.
-Among the numerous factors contributing to this shortage are a lack of motivation and a lack of a positive work environment.
+Among the numerous factors contributing to this shortage is a lack of motivation and a lack of a positive work environment.

 Poor management, communication, and biased criticism without evidence create a hostile work environment even for the best-performing drivers.